mit-cml/yrtoolkit/yr/tutorials/aidance.md

 ## Test your App
 Now you will use the AI Companion to check that your app works well.
 Please note that an Emulator cannot be used in the testing as it does not support MIT App Inventor Extensions like PoseNet.

-Check that your app can track a body (yours or someone else's) and have the skeleton constructed joining the key points of the body.
+Check that your app can track a body (yours or someone else's) and have the skeleton correctly constructed joining the key points of the body.
 For best results with PoseNet, make sure that the body is well lit and is in front of a background of a solid single color.
 Baggy clothes may also interfere with the tracking of the body key points.

 If you are using a mobile phone (instead of a tablet) your screen might be too small to display everything at once.
 In this case, as the <em>"Scrollable"</em> property of the Screen is checked by default in this project, you can adjust the screen by scrolling to show what you wish.
 You can also choose to make the <strong>HorizontalArrangement1</strong> (where the shadow dancers images are) invisible.
+If you are still short of screen space you can also choose to make <strong>WebViewer1</strong> invisible by unchecking its <em>Visible</em> property.
+If you do so, beware that the <strong>Canvas1</strong> dimensions (250X300) must still exactly match the dimensions of the <strong>WebViewer1</strong>.

 ## Detecting Dance Moves
 <img src="../images/aiDance/DanceClip.gif" height="250">